 This string was created from a password that I converted with 4096-bit.
 As briefly described in the example above.
 It is safe to access this key as it does not allow me to infer my “private” key.

 Encrypt one now Text like “123”, then come out:

 —–END PGP MESSAGE—–

-It is not the "email" encrypted itself, because this file (the email itself is quasi the envelope) must be read yes.
-So the recipient must be naturally readable, as for a letter envelope, for everyone.
-But it explains the contents as in the above example "encrypted" for themselves and the recipients.
-It is important that one should know that all what one writes therefore in the subject of the e-mail and also sender and receiver are visible to third parties.
+The “email” itself is not encrypted, because this file (the email itself is basically the envelope) must be readable.
+So of course the recipient must be legible, just like a letter envelope, for everyone.
+But the content is “encrypted” for yourself and the recipient as explained in the example above.
+It is important that you should know that everything you write in the subject of the email and that the sender and recipient are also visible to third parties.